Zac-HD/shed/README.md

 2. Runs `pyupgrade`, with autodetected minimum version >= py36
 3. Runs `isort`, with autodetected first-party imports and `--ca --profile=black` args
 4. Runs `black`, with autodetected minimum version >= py36
-5. (WIP) Runs some custom fixers based on `flake8-bugbear`
 6. Iterates those steps until the source code stops changing.

 The version detection logic is provided by `black`, with an extra step to discard versions before Python 3.6.

-First-party import detection is disabled in single-file mode.
 If you run `shed` in a Git repository, the name of the root directory is assumed to be a first-party import.  [`src` layout](https://hynek.me/articles/testing-packaging/) packages are also automatically detected, i.e. the `foo` in any paths like `.../src/foo/__init__.py`.